 Avant Energy has established a scholarship program to assist children of employees who plan to continue their education in college or vocational school programs.

-This program is administered by Scholarship America® (SAI), the nation’s largest designer and manager of scholarship, tuition assistance and other education support programs for corporations, foundations, associations, and individuals.
+This program is administered by Scholarship America® (SAI), the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
+Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability, or national origin.